University of New Haven Alumnus Named New Haven Register’s Person of the Year

 Coming of age in the 1960s, Lubbie Harper Jr. ’65 was instilled with a sense of public service.
 “I wasn’t all about making money but rather making a difference,” he says.
 “Coming from my humble background, I was concerned with making a contribution to my community.”

-Even before being officially appointed to the state’s highest court, Harper was at the center of a landmark decision.
-Serving the state Supreme Court in a temporary capacity, he was the swing vote in the court’s 2008 ruling to legalize same-sex marriage in Connecticut.
+Harper was officially sworn onto the state’s highest court in 2011.
+In 2008, while serving on the state Supreme Court in a temporary capacity, he was the swing vote in the court’s 2008 ruling to legalize same-sex marriage in Connecticut.

-“The education I received at UNH developed a solid foundation for me,” says Harper.
+“The education I received developed a solid foundation for me,” said Harper, who in 2017 established an endowed scholarship to support students following in his footsteps.
 “I dedicated myself to getting the most out of my classes, and I emerged with the critical thinking skills that allowed me to succeed.”